Cash in Lieu of Medical Insurance

-Both items must be received and approved by Total Compensation and Wellness.
+Both items must be received and approved by the department of Benefits& Wellness.
 A copy of an insurance I.D. card is not sufficient proof of other coverage (except for Canadian citizens covered by OHIP).
 Upon approval, the cash payment in lieu of medical insurance will be scheduled for the next available pay check date; there will be no retroactive payments.
-If you later wish to establish coverage, except for death of or divorce from the individual covering you under their plan, you will be subject to the selected plan’s normal enrollment and waiting periods.
+If you later wish to establish coverage, except for death of or divorce from the individual covering you under their plan, you will be subject to the selected plan's normal enrollment and waiting periods.

 Receiving your Cash in-lieu of Medical benefit:

 As a taxable benefit, it is subject to FICA, federal, state, and city tax.
 The amount deducted for taxes depends on individual circumstances.
 We are unable to provide individual calculations prior to the actual payment.

 To illustrate, your pay stub will show a minus $50 ($66.67 for 9-month employees) under the deduction column.
 Since this is being added to your pay, it is a negative deduction.
 Your gross pay will increase by $50.
 Your taxes will increase because the $50 payment is taxable.
 After the taxes are deducted from the $50, the balance of the $50 is added to your net pay.